 • Measuring the perimeter of your room – A rug that’s too large, to the point that it hits the walls of your living room, will shrink the appearance of your space.
 Instead, you may want to leave bare space between the edges of your rug and your room’s walls and door(s).
 5This insertion of blank space follows the same logic as putting some distance between paintings and posters on a gallery wall: The emptiness draws more attention to the art displayed.
 A 12 to 18-inch “break” around the perimeter should do the trick.

 To accomplish all of this, you may need an 8’ x 10’ rug, but this depends on the size of your living room.
+If you’re layering a rug on rug, ensure the sizes complement each other to avoid visual clutter and maintain a balanced look.

 Dining Room